CleanestMink126/DSA-19-Dev/datastructures/day01/README.md

 For each of the following methods, leave a comment above your function detailing the runtime of your method.
 If the runtime is amortized, leave an asterisk after your runtime (eg, `O(1)*`).

-1. Ben's cows can vary in number.
+1. Vicky's cows can vary in number.
 Create a constructor for `MyArrayList` that accepts a `capacity` parameter and initializes a `MyArrayList` of length `capacity`.

     `public MyArrayList(int capacity)`

-1. By default, Ben will only raise 10 cows.
+1. By default, Vicky will only raise 10 cows.
 Specify a new empty constructor the initializes the cow array's size to 10.

     `public MyArrayList()`

 2. Implement a method called `add` that will add a Cow to the end of your `MyArrayList`.
-Assume Ben will never go above `capacity`.
+Assume Vicky will never go above `capacity`.

     `public void add(Cow c)`

-3. How many cows does Ben have?
+3. How many cows does Vicky have?
 Implement a method called `size` that returns the number of cows currently in your farm.
 Make sure to make this an `O(1)` operation.

     `public int size()`